Shima-m83/self-supervised-collider-foundation-model/README.md

 The project combines concepts from:

-* High Energy Physics
+- High Energy Physics
-* collider event reconstruction
+- collider-event data
+- EDM4HEP data formats
-* particle physics phenomenology
+- particle physics
-* deep learning
+- deep learning
-* Transformer architectures
+- Transformer architectures
-* self-supervised learning
+- self-supervised learning
-* representation learning
+- representation learning
+- masked modeling
-* foundation models
+- foundation models

+The project is particularly intended as a hands-on exploration of the question:

+> **Can useful physics representations emerge from the structure of collision data without providing explicit event labels during pre-training?**

 ---